Create Seductive Painting Surfaces

 Something glossy, on the other hand, like Yupo paper, glass or metal, is non-absorbent.
 This means the surface is so smooth, that there isn’t much (if any) tooth.
 Diluted paint applied over a glossy surface will bead or puddle up resulting in an uneven layer of color.
 The paint applied to a glossy surface will sometimes look marbleized or patterned.

 In the same way that substrates will each have their own particular quality for absorbency, acrylic binders come in a wide variety of forms, also offering a variety of absorbent and non-absorbent qualities.
 Acrylic binders come in three different forms: mediums, gels and pastes.
 There are many choices for each of these three categories, and this can sometimes get confusing.
 Just remember that every product, when applied to your painting surface and left to dry, will create a unique surface quality and absorbency.
-And just about ANY acrylic product applied onto your substrate will present a more interesting surface to paint on then using the plain old substrate as is, whether primed with Gesso or not.
+And just about ANY acrylic product applied onto your substrate will present a more interesting surface to paint on than using the plain old substrate as is, whether primed with Gesso or not.

 3. CHOOSING A BINDER